 - Don’t buy used beds, mattresses, box springs, sofas, furniture, or clothing, no matter how tempting it may be.
 That cheap but expensive-looking sofa isn’t so cheap if it ends up costing you a bed bug treatment later on.
 How cheap is used clothing if you have to put it in a brand-new garbage bag, then take it to a laundromat to wash and dry it on hot cycle before you can take it home?

-- When sleeping out, in a bed that is not your own (visiting nurses and doctors who performing charity medical work in the third world or in a facility that houses indigents and provides bunks for you to sleep in while off shift, please pay close attention to this tip), wearing the basics (pajamas & underwear) is fine, but try not to sleep in your outer clothing.
+- When sleeping out, in a bed that is not your own (doctors, nurses, firefighters, police officers, security personnel, and others who work long shifts and sleep in or nap on communal cots, or who perform charity medical work in the third world or in facilities that house indigents and/or otherwise provides you with sleeping and/or napping bunks, please pay close attention to this tip), wearing the basics (pajamas & underwear) is fine, but try not to sleep in the outer clothing you will wear when you depart that facility to head home.
 It is unlikely bed bugs will nest in your jammies or underwear, but they will often nest in your outer clothing if you wear those articles in bed.
-Then, the next morning when you change out of that clothing, and place it in your luggage, well… you know what happens next: the nesting bed bugs hitch a ride to your home.
-Now, if you are, say, a visiting doctor or nurse who has to sleep in the facility where you are providing charity medical services, and for obvious reasons you have to sleep in your outer clothing, remember to change out of that clothing into fresh, certifiably bed-bug-free clothing that you’ve been keeping in bed-bug-proof pillow encasements, just before you depart; place your used clothing in another bed-bug-proof pillow encasement you’ve brought just for that purpose, and zip it up before placing it in your luggage.
+Then, when you change out of that clothing, and place it in your luggage, well… you know what happens next: the nesting bed bugs hitch a ride to your home.
+Now, if you are, say, a visiting doctor or nurse who has to sleep in the facility where you are providing medical services, and for obvious reasons you have to sleep in your outer clothing, remember to change out of that clothing into fresh, certifiably bed-bug-free clothing that you’ve been keeping in bed-bug-proof pillow encasements in your go-bag, just before you depart; place your used clothing in another bed-bug-proof pillow encasement you’ve brought just for that purpose, and zip it up before placing it in your go-bag.

-- Let’s say you and your significant other get amorous while sleeping in a bed that is not your own, and in the process you shed what underwear you happen to be wearing at the time; fine and well, but once the amorous moment has passed, remember to put your underwear and jammies back on right away.
+- Let’s say you and your significant other get amorous while sleeping in a bed that is not your own, and in the process you shed what underwear you happen to be wearing at the time; well and good, but once the amorous moment has passed, remember to either put your underwear and jammies back on as soon as you can, or treat it properly as used underwear (see 6, below).
 Otherwise, if bed bugs are present, they may take up residence in your shed clothing, and will easily hitch a ride to your home with them later.

 - When traveling, take along a bed-bug-proof pillow encasement in which to store your pajamas and used underwear; if you expect to have to sleep in your outer clothing in a bed that is not your own, in a facility that is not being managed by a professional housekeeping staff, keep your clean clothing in another bed-bug-proof pillow encasement, and keep that encasement zipped when you are not removing clothing from it.
 When you take off your clothing to prepare for bed, hang it in the closet if in a facility that provides a professional housekeeping staff (or in a zipped bed-bug-proof pillow encasement if not), not on the bed or on a chair, but when you remove your pajamas and underwear to prepare to shower, store them in the bed-bug-proof-encasement reserved for used clothing, then zip it shut, and place it in your luggage.
 I place my used clothing (shirts and trousers) back in the clothing bag, on hangers, outside of the plastic sheaths the cleaners placed over them, to avoid the temptation to hang them on the bed, a chair, or anywhere in the hotel room where bed bugs might get into them.
 It is unlikely that bed bugs will be in the closet.